 1) Sue’s Skeleton

-The centerpiece of A T. rex Named Sue is a fully articulated cast skeleton of Sue mounted on a stage.
-Dramatic lighting throws a spectacular shadow of the skeleton against a graphic backdrop, and a reading rail around the stage engages visitors with:
+The centerpiece of A T. rex Named Sue is a fully articulated cast skeleton of Sue mounted on a stage, with a graphic backdrop, and a reading rail around the stage engages visitors with:

 - touchable casts of Sue’s arm bone, tail bone, and rib;